esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 ### Accessibility as a Business Case

-The following stats are mentioned that are mostly focused on the US and the whole world
+The following stats are mentioned and they are mostly focused on the US:
+> - At least **one billion people**
+>

 ### Accessibility: The Legal Situation